auth0-blog/auth0-verimi-sample/README.md

 ### Purpose

-The purpose of this sample project is to demonstrate how a web developer, using **Auth0**, can add the identity provider **Verimi** as an option for their end users to signup and login to his/her web application.
+The purpose of this sample project is to demonstrate how a web developer, using **Auth0**, can add the identity provider **Verimi** as an option for their end users to signup and login to their web application.

 ### About Verimi